Adolf Baeumker: Nazi era

-In 1938 at the request of the United States military, Charles Lindbergh traveled to Germany to evaluate German aviation.
+In 1938, at the request of the United States military, Charles Lindbergh traveled to Germany to evaluate German aviation.
 At a dinner hosted by the US ambassador to Germany Hugh Wilson, Lindbergh was presented the Order of the German Eagle by Germany's air chief, Hermann Göring, in attendance was Anne Lindbergh, Evangeline Lindbergh, and German aviation figures: Ernst Heinkel, Adolf Baeumker, and Willy Messerschmitt.

 Baeumker was also instrumental in the history and the emergence of the engineering school for aviation technology (IFL).
-In 1942 he became chairman of the Munich aviation research institute, and for the last three years of the war he had been part of the Luftwaffe's research leadership.
-He also did his doctorate at the University of Munich in 1944.
+In 1942, he became chairman of the Munich aviation research institute, and for the last three years of the war he had been part of the Luftwaffe's research leadership.
+He also did his doctorate at the Ludwig-Maximilians-Universität München in 1944.